Everything you need to know about our product install, setup steps, configuration and usage of various features

 Save and Load UI Data [1] as you go.
 This is the best option to back up and recall your favorite settings per project and it gives you portability to share your settings with someone else.

-Save UI Data saves all the plug-in settings in single file, including global, multi and individual part settings.
+Save UI Data saves all the Editor settings in single file, including global, multi and individual part settings.
+Great for saving all settings in one file and sharing it someone else!

-Load UI Data will load all the plug-in settings from a single file back to the user interface.
-Once file is loaded, data will be sent to the hardware on MIDI Output port, just like Total Recall.
+Load UI Data will load all the Editor settings from a single file back to the user interface.
+Once UI DATA file is loaded, data will be sent to the hardware on MIDI Output port, just like with Total Recall.

-When AutoSave is toggled on, any changes made in the librarian bank will be automatically saved.
+When AutoSave is toggled on, any changes made in the librarian upper bank view will be automatically saved.
 This is a dangerous function, but as per request, we included this feature.

 SHOW BUBBLE

-Show Bubble [1] does what it says, when parameter is adjust with mouse, a bubble [2] will pop up above the parameter displaying the parameter value as you move it.
-You can also see the parameter name and value in the plug-in / application control display [3].
+Show Bubble [1] does what it says, when parameter is adjusted with mouse, a bubble [2] will pop up above the parameter displaying the parameter value as you change it.
+You can also see the parameter name and value in the Editor control display [3].

 SHOW KEYBOARD